Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-generic-types.md

 ## Conclusion

 I hope you got an excellent first look at Generic types and how we can use them.
-I'll go deeper into specific use-cases that will shed a broader light on them in the following articles.
+In the following articles, I'll go deeper into specific use-cases that will shed a broader light on them.

 ### Thank you for reading, and let's connect!